 We conduct our operations in both owned and leased properties.
 Our principal executive offices and U.S. sales facilities consist of approximately 230,000 square feet and are located on Spectrum Center Boulevard in San Diego, California, in a building we own.
 We have our primary research and development facilities, as well as office and manufacturing facilities at our owned site in Sydney, Australia.
-Other facilities are in Atlanta, Georgia, and Moreno Valley, California, U.S.A.; Singapore; Munich, Germany; Lyon, France; Suzhou, China; and Johor Bahru, Malaysia.
-We have established a new, purpose-built manufacturing facility in Tuas, Singapore that has replaced our former Loyang facility.
+Other facilities are in Atlanta, Georgia, Moreno Valley, California, Chatsworth, California, and Bloomington, Minnesota, U.S.A.; Singapore; Munich, Germany; Lyon, France; Suzhou, China; Halifax, Canada; and Johor Bahru, Malaysia.

 We believe that our facilities are adequate to meet the needs of our current business operations.
-At June 30, 2021, our principal owned and leased properties were as follows:
+At June 30, 2022, our principal owned and leased properties were as follows:

-Location Ownership Status (Owned / Leased) Square footage Primary Usage San Diego, California Owned 230,000 Corporate headquarters, engineering, research and development, sales and administration Sydney, Australia Owned Manufacturing, engineering, research and development, sales and administration Suzhou, China Owned 53,000 Manufacturing, engineering, research and development Atlanta, Georgia Leased 522,000 Manufacturing, warehouse and distribution, SaaS sales and administration, engineering, research and development Singapore (1) Leased 299,000 Manufacturing, engineering, research and development, sales and administration Moreno Valley, California Leased 244,000 Warehouse and distribution Chatsworth, California Leased 72,000 Manufacturing, engineering, research and development Munich, Germany Leased 60,000 Sales and distribution Lyon, France Leased Minneapolis, United States Leased 51,000 Halifax, Canada Leased Engineering, research and development Johor Bahru, Malaysia Leased 46,000 Manufacturing, engineering, research and development
+Location Ownership Status (Owned / Leased) Square footage Primary Usage San Diego, California Owned 230,000 Corporate headquarters, engineering, research and development, sales and administration Sydney, Australia Owned 224,000 Manufacturing, engineering, research and development, sales and administration Suzhou, China Owned 53,000 Manufacturing, warehouse, engineering, research and development Atlanta, Georgia Leased 522,000 Manufacturing, warehouse and distribution, SaaS sales and administration, engineering, research and development Singapore Leased 305,000 Manufacturing, engineering, research and development, sales and administration Moreno Valley, California Leased 244,000 Warehouse and distribution Johor, Malaysia Leased 155,000 Manufacturing, engineering, research and development Chatsworth, California Leased 72,000 Manufacturing, engineering, research and development Munich, Germany Leased 60,000 Sales and distribution Lyon, France Leased 52,000 Sales and distribution Bloomington, Minnesota Leased 51,000 SaaS sales and administration, engineering, research and development Halifax, Canada Leased 47,000 Engineering, research and development